Ghani Parwaz: Early life and education

-Ghani Parwaz was interested in literature from his childhood.
+Literary career

 His literary works include poetry, short stories, novels, plays, research, criticism, travelogue, translation, and others.
 He has written approximately 100 books, and 40 books have been published.

-He has received regional, provincial and national awards including, "The Presidential Award for the Pride of Performance."

-Ghani Parwaz is the founder of the feminist movement in Makuran.

-He is the founding president of two literary organizations; "Labzanki Karwan", Turbat (Literary Caravan), and Balochistan Academy, Turbat, as well as being the only Secretary (Head) of Literary Alliance "Labzanki Chagerd", Turbat (Literary Society, Turbat).
+Parwaz is the founding president of two literary organizations; "Labzanki Karwan", Turbat (Literary Caravan), and Balochistan Academy, Turbat, as well as being the only Secretary (Head) of Literary Alliance "Labzanki Chagerd", Turbat (Literary Society, Turbat).

+Other activities

+Parwaz is also a human rights activist and the Coordinator of the Human Rights Commission of Pakistan's regional office in Turbat, in the Balochistan province.